Nazanin Zaghari-Ratcliffe: Release

 Zaghari-Ratcliffe was released, together with Anoosheh Ashoori, on 16 March 2022.
 Boarding a Royal Air Force of Oman plane, the pair arrived in Muscat that day and returned to the United Kingdom the next day in a government-chartered flight to RAF Brize Norton.
 Zaghari-Ratcliffe and her family stayed their first few days at Dorneywood, a government grace-and-favour country house.

 The decision to release her has been linked to the UK's payment of the £393.8 million debt related to the unfulfilled arms deal in the 1970s, although the Iranian government have denied this, and British Foreign Secretary Liz Truss called them "parallel issues".
 Other factors which have been described as contributory included her family's campaigning, British diplomacy's focus on the issue and an alignment of interests between the two countries during the Russian invasion of Ukraine.
 English humanitarian Terry Waite, who was held captive for four years in Lebanon from 1987 to 1991, said that Zaghari-Ratcliffe "should tell her story".

 Zaghari-Ratcliffe said in a press conference soon after her release that the feeling of returning home was "precious" and "glorious" but also criticised the government's response to her imprisonment commenting that "I have seen five foreign secretaries change over the course of six years.
 How many foreign secretaries does it take for someone to come home?" and "We all know… how I came home.
 It should have happened exactly six years ago."
 Former foreign secretary Jeremy Hunt sympathised with this, arguing on social media that "Those criticising Nazanin [for her views on her imprisonment] have got it so wrong.
 She doesn't owe us gratitude: we owe her an explanation.
 She's absolutely right that it took too long to bring her home."

 Mahsa Amini protests

 Because of the Mahsa Amini protests, Zaghari-Ratcliffe cut her hair publicly as a symbol of opposition to tyranny in the Islamic Republic of Iran.

 Media

-On 28 December 2022, Zaghari-Ratcliffe was the guest editor on the Today (BBC Radio 4) programme.
+On 28 December 2022, Zaghari-Ratcliffe was the guest editor on the Today programme.
 She told Andy Murray that she had experienced a rare moment of joy during her imprisonment when her captors gave her a television, on which she saw him win the Men's singles at the 2016 Wimbledon Championships.

+A dramatisation of her story was made into the BBC series Prisoner 951, released in October 2025.